Security at Lattice

 Data security is a top priority for Lattice, and Lattice believes that working with skilled security researchers can identify weaknesses in any technology.
 If you believe you’ve found a security vulnerability in Lattice’s service, please notify us; we will work with you to resolve the issue promptly.

-If you believe you’ve discovered a potential vulnerability, please let us know by emailing us at email@example.com.
-We will acknowledge your email within Five business days.
+If you believe you’ve discovered a potential vulnerability, please let us know by emailing us at firstname.lastname@example.org.
+We will acknowledge your email within five business days.

 Provide us with a reasonable amount of time to resolve the issue before disclosing it to the public or a third party.
-We aim to resolve critical issues within One week of disclosure.
+We aim to resolve critical issues within one week of disclosure.

-Make a good faith eort to avoid violating privacy, destroying data, or interrupting or degrading the Lattice service.
+Make a good faith effort to avoid violating privacy, destroying data, or interrupting or degrading the Lattice service.
 Please only interact with domains you own or for which you have explicit permission from the account holder.